 - If None, organization admins will not be updated. - If True, all users using social authentication will automatically be added as admins of the organization. - If False, no social authentication users will be automatically added as admins of the organization. - If a string or list of strings, specifies the usernames and emails for users who will be added to the organization.
 Compiled regular expressions may also be used instead of string literals.

 remove_admins: True/False.
-Defaults to False.
+Defaults to True.

-• If True, a user who does not match will be removed from the organization's administrative list.
+• When True, a user who does not match is removed from the organization's administrative list.

 users: None, True/False, string or list/tuple of strings.
-Same rules apply as for admins.